Service quality and excellence

 We are proud of the work we do and proud that other people think we do great work too.
 Here are some results from studies undertaken by the Care Quality Commission, the National Patient Safety Agency and others.

 You may also be interested in our promise to you.

 The Care Quality Commission (CQC) is the independent regulator of all health and social care services in England.
 It checks all hospitals in England to ensure they are meeting national standards.

 The latest NHS inpatient survey showed that Royal Marsden inpatients rated the hospital as one of the best in the NHS for the care and treatment they received.

 The latest NHS outpatient survey showed that outpatients rated their experience at The Royal Marsden highly, with overall care, respect and dignity among the highest in the country.

-The PEAT assessment inspects services such as food, cleanliness, infection control and patient environment.
+The PLACE inspection, or Patient-Led Assessments of the Care Environment inspects services such as food, cleanliness, infection control and patient environment.
 In the latest assessment The Royal Marsden scored ‘excellent’.

 The Royal Marsden is compliant with the Government’s Customer Service Excellence standard (formerly the Charter Mark).

 The Royal Marsden has been certified as a quality provider of health and social care information.